-The system control panel, which is on the maintenance console, contains the switches, keys, and indicator lights necessary to operate, control, and display the system.
+The system control panel, which includes the main control panel, contains the switches, keys, and indicator lights necessary to operate, control, and display the system.
 The system consists of the CPU, storage, channels, on-line control units, and I/O devices.
 Off-line control units and I/O devices, although part of the system environment, are not part of the system proper.

 System controls are logically divided into three classes: operator control, operator intervention, and customer engineer control.
-This section of the manual describes operator control and operator intervention.

-Using the control panel, the operator can reset the system; store and display information in storage, in registers, and in the PSW; and perform initial program loading (IPL).
+Using the system control panel, the operator can reset the system; store and display information in storage, in registers, and in the PSW; and perform initial program loading (IPL).